 Feeling a lack of support or validation

 The spine is the pillar of a human being it represents our strength, our support.
-When people from our immediate environment physically, emotionally or sexually abuse us when we are helpless children, little by little our self-esteem and security is destroyed.
+When people from our immediate environment physically, emotionally, or sexually abuse us when we are helpless children, little by little our self-esteem and security are destroyed.

 Having to cope with so much deceit, wickedness directed towards me I felt I would go mad.
 Chinese doctors believe that the body of the child may take a blow to itself just to prevent himself from a mental and psychological breakdown.
 Scoliosis occurs to prevent a person from breaking down emotionally.

 In his book Return to Nature: The Five Pillars of Healing, alternate healer Jon Burras explains the real reason for more adolescent girls developing scoliosis than boys.
 Girls go through more significant bodily changes, the puberty experience is present for everyone to see.
 Developing breasts are the cause of grief for many young girls.
 Dealing with sexual predators in one’s own family

 For me, my transformation meant inviting the gaze of a lecherous uncle, which was further aggravated by his wife accusing me of trying to seduce him.
 Which was totally false and evil.
 The feeling that I am bad, I am responsible.
 I know I tried to hide my breasts and I’d pray “Dear God, please don’t let my breasts grow, I am in danger.”

 Twisting my body and trying to force it to remain small was the only way to protect myself, an innocent 12-year old coping with the grief of a mother’s loss, an abusive father, an incestuous cousin, an aggressive brother and a generally hostile environment.